 - Commercial contracts that contemplate a breach involving the data of a third party.

 - Implement data retention policies as part of a data governance program to manage data from creation/receipt to disposal.

 - Prepare data breach response plans to ensure the right people know the proper actions when an incident occurs.

 - Business continuity and disaster recovery plans and facilities.

 - Vendor management policies and processes.

-- Offshoring or outsourcing contracts that contemplate data breaches outside the organisation and/or internationally.
+- Offshoring or outsourcing contracts that contemplate data breaches outside the organisation and internationally.

 Data Breach Training

-The policies and procedures are only useful if staff understand what they mean, know why they are required, and know how to use them.
+The policies and procedures are only helpful if staff understand what they mean, know why they are required, and know how to use them.

 In my experience, many companies overestimate their employees’ knowledge and awareness of cybersecurity risk and their resilience to phishing, spear phishing, and social engineering.